 Dear CSAS Members and Visitors,

-This is my first message to you as your new president, and as such take this opportunity to thank you for entrusting me and the executive with the responsibility of managing the affairs of our society in the coming year.
-We consider this duty both as an honour and a privilege, and pledge to serve and to sustain the society for its various roles and values.
+This is my first message to you as your new president and want to thank you for entrusting me and the executive with the responsibility of managing the affairs of our society in the coming year.
+We consider this duty an honour and a privilege, and pledge to serve and to sustain the society for its various roles and values.